Dental Dictionary

 Bridge

-A fixed prosthetic device that replaces one or more missing teeth.
+A fixed prosthetic device that replaces one or more missing teeth by attaching to adjacent teeth.

 Bruxism

-The habit of grinding or clenching teeth, especially during sleep.
+The habit of grinding or clenching teeth, often during sleep.

 C